thangarajvisolve/Sample/README.centos.markdown

 Example:

       $ ./ecg-sub-echo --domain ECG --device-id ECG_LAB44 --log-info ecg.info --log-data ecg.echo --log4cpp-conf ../src/c++/production/conf/simulation_log_ecg_sub.conf

-* Once the temp subscriber is started it will retrieve data from the ContentFilterTopic to retrieve messages based on the Device ID from a single topic.
+* Once the ecg subscriber is started it will retrieve data from the ContentFilterTopic to retrieve messages based on the Device ID from a single topic.

 **NOTE : The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.**